symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\PostResponseEvent`

-The purpose of this event is to perform "heavier" tasks after the response was already served to the client.
+The purpose of this event is to perform tasks after the response was already served to the client.

 .. seealso::